Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Holographic classical and quantum correlations

 \paragraph{UV cutoff independence.---} Unlike entanglement entropy, both classical and quantum correlations are UV-finite.
 This stems from the fact that both can be written as a relative entropy.
 Under the saddle-point approximation,

-where $\rho_A^{dis}$ denotes a holographic state of $A$ after the optimal measurement on $B$, namely, placing an end-of-the-world brane-like object along the boundary of the entanglement wedge of $B$.
+where $\rho_A^{dis}$ denotes a holographic state of $A$ after the optimal measurement on $B$, corresponding to placing an end-of-the-world brane-like object along the boundary of the entanglement wedge of $B$.
 The relative entropy is UV-finite; moreover, it can be defined in general von Neumann algebras using the relative modular operator~\cite{araki1975inequalities,Witten:2018zxz}.